mvarrieur/yankee-trail/src/pages/index.md

         Rick's famous breakfast sandwiches served on grilled italian bread loaves.
 The infamouse blueberry french toast and daily specials are sure to amaze!
 We can't wait to serve our community and guests!
+    - image: /img/rick-lise-miller-2-.jpg
+      text: >-
+        In February 2020, we welcomed Rick and Lise Miller to our team.
+Rick and Lise have graciously pulled themselves from the depths of retirement to work their magic in our kitchen.
+Lise is a former restaurant owner and brings with her behind-the-scenes restaurant experience, as much as she brings experience from behind the griddle.
+You will not be disappointed!

+        Our restraurant grand opening is Friday, Jun 26th, from 7:00 a.m. - noon.
+Beginning Jun 26th, our restaurant will be open every Thur - Sun from 7:00 a.m. - noon.

+        We look forward to serving you!
 ---